nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Operational Amplifier (op-amp)
       A high-gain voltage amplifier that has a differential input and, usually, a single output.

+   Orthogonal Frequency Division Multiplexing (OFDM)
+      A type of digital transmission and a method of encoding digital data on multiple carrier frequencies.

+   Orthogonal Frequency Division Multiple Access (OFDMA)
+      A multiple access mechanism for shared medium networks based on Orthogonal Frequency Division Multiplexing (OFDM) achieved by assigning subsets of channel sub-carriers to individual users.
+      This allows simultaneous on-air frame transmissions to or from multiple users.

    OSS repository
       An |NCS| repository, hosted in the `nrfconnect GitHub organization`_, that tracks an upstream Open Source Software counterpart that is externally maintained.